karlstolley/drc-accessible-images/README.md

       </p>
     </div>

 The problem with that markup is that `<div>` is a generic, non-semantic element.
 In the frank words of [the HTML5 specification](https://www.w3.org/TR/html5/grouping-content.html#the-div-element), “the `div` element has no special meaning at all” and therefore is “an element of last resort.”
-Adding `photo` on a `class` attribute will make sense to human readers of the source code, but it has no special meaning to browsers or assistive devices.
-There is also no semantic indication that the paragraph inside of the `<div>` is a caption, other than its proximity in the source code.
-That’s not enough to make the caption’s contents fully accessible to all.
+Adding `photo` in a `class` attribute will make sense to human readers of the source code, but it has no special meaning to browsers or assistive devices.
+Neither is there any semantic indication that the paragraph inside of the `<div>` is a caption.
+The caption’s proximity in the source code is not enough to make its contents and meaning fully accessible to all.

 HTML5 introduced a number of [new semantic elements as better alternatives](http://html5forwebdesigners.com/semantics/index.html) to generics like `<div>` and `<span>`.
-The element most relevant to marking up images and other media is [`<figure>`](http://www.w3.org/TR/html/grouping-content.html#the-figure-element), which is “used to annotate illustrations, diagrams, photos, code listings, etc.” `<figure>` should also include a semantic child element called `<figcaption>` (figure caption).
+The new element for marking up images and other media is [`<figure>`](http://www.w3.org/TR/html/grouping-content.html#the-figure-element), which is “used to annotate illustrations, diagrams, photos, code listings, etc.” `<figure>` should also include a semantic child element called `<figcaption>` (figure caption).
 Here is the example above rewritten using the new semantic elements in HTML5:

     <figure class="photo">
       <img src="flowers.jpg" alt="Photo of flowers." />